Rosa Acosta Smells A Homegrown Orange While Posing In Plunging Yellow Dress

 Instagram model and ballet dancer Rosa Acosta bragged about her gardening skills to her 1.6 million followers with her recent post.
 Wearing a yellow dress, the celebrity smelled an orange as she revealed how productive her citrus tree had been this year.

-The post showed Rosa sitting on a stool, her legs crossed at the ankles.
+The post showed Rosa sitting on a stool with her legs crossed at the ankles.
 She wore an off-the-shoulder yellow dress that featured a textured weave pattern.
 Puffy sleeves fell midway down her arms and were held in place with elastic bands.

-The dress plunged down low in the front and revealed her ample cleavage.
+The ensemble plunged down low in the front and revealed her ample cleavage.
 Fitted at the waist, the skirt flowed into a full cut and fell to just above her knees.

-On her lap, was a metal bowl that contained many oranges.
+A metal bowl that contained many oranges was located on Rosa’s lap.
 She held one to her nose and appeared to be smelling the fruit as the picture was taken.

 Rosa’s dark locks were gently curled.
-Parted in the middle, her long hair cascaded down her back with one strand also curling over her shoulder.

-She appeared to be wearing dark mascara and eyeliner as well as eyelash extensions.
+Her long hair, which was parted in the middle, cascaded down her back with one strand also curling over her shoulder.
+She appeared to be wearing dark mascara and eyeliner, as well as eyelash extensions.
 Because of the position of the homegrown fruit, it was hard to ascertain whether she was wearing any lipstick on her plump lips.

 In the caption, the model noted that her orange tree had been extremely productive this year.
 As a result of this, she had been eating the fruit and making juice over the span of many months.

 As soon as Rosa posted the image, her followers were quick to respond.
-Within 12 hours, the image had gathered more than 5,300 likes and plenty of comments from her admirers.
+Within 12 hours, it had garnered more than 5,300 likes and plenty of comments from her admirers.

-“Love that dress Rosa!” said the host of Out Loud, Claudia Jordan.
+“Love that dress Rosa!” said Out Loud host Claudia Jordan.

 “Mamacita Rosita you love plants so much they love you back you get out what you put into them enjoy your fruits of labor and love.
 Looking beautiful as always in that yellow dress,” one follower wrote in the comments section.